-All students enrolled in the 11th grade will participate in the College and Career Readiness Assessment (CCRA) for the 2017-18 school year, which includes either the SAT or ACT plus writing, except students participating in the Oklahoma Alternate Assessment Program (OAAP).
-Both SAT and ACT require schools to request appropriate accommodations for students with a documented need.
+All students enrolled in the 11th grade will participate in the College and Career Readiness Assessment (CCRA), which includes either the SAT or ACT plus writing, except students participating in the Oklahoma Alternate Assessment Program (OAAP).
+Both SAT and ACT consider accommodation requests on an individual basis based upon a documented need.
 Accommodation needs should be addressed during the development of the grade 11 student's IEP/504 plan or through an amendment process as necessary.

 CCRA accommodation requests must be submitted to SAT or ACT during the designated window and approved before a student can be provided their SAT or ACT specific accommodations.
 Assessment accommodations requested on behalf of the student must be regularly used in classroom instruction and documented in the student's IEP/504.
-If an accommodation request is denied, then the student may either take the SAT or ACT with State-Approved OSTP Accommodations (NOT a college reportable score) or take the SAT/ACT (college reportable score) without accommodations, per SAT/ACT policy.
+Accommodations not approved by SAT/ACT will result in an invalid attempt with no score.